needle-mirror/com.unity.2d.aseprite/Documentation~/AsepriteFeatures.md

 **Layer settings**
 - Visible/Hidden layer
     - Hidden layers are by default not imported.
 This can be changed by checking “Include hidden layers” in the import settings.
+- Layer blend modes
+    - All blend modes are supported with Import Mode: Merge frames.
 - Layer & Cel opacity
 - Linked Cels
 - Tags